-3. Allow Twitch and extension manager through antivirus
+4. Allow Twitch and extension manager through antivirus

 Make sure that your Twitch app is allowed to run without interruptions by both your antivirus software and firewall service.

-This tool not only won’t interfere with your Twitch streaming or gaming sessions but it comes with a Gaming Mode, specially designed for optimizing your gaming experience.
+One reliable solution is ESET Internet Security which won’t interfere with your Twitch streaming or gaming sessions since it comes with a Gamer Mode.

 5. Update your Twitch extensions

 - Hit the Windows key, type your browser’s name, then open the first result (In this case, we’re giving the Chrome example).

 - Now, click on the 3 vertical dots from the right-top corner of the window to open the Chrome General menu.

 - Hover the mouse over More tools, then click on Extensions.

 - From the right-top corner of the page, tick the Developer mode check box to enable this function.